Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

     </manifest>
     ```

-2. Sending launch request
+2. Send launch request

-    You can send launch request using app_control_h.
-The app_control_h will contains the Component-Based Application's ID and the component ID.
+    You can send launch request using `app_control_h`. `app_control_h` contains the component-based Application's ID and the component ID.
 The component ID is optional, if you do not set the component ID, then the main component instance will be created.

-    You can launch a Component-Based application as follow.
+    You can launch a component-based application as shown in the following code:
     ```
     static int __app_control_send(const char *app_id, const char *component_id,
             void *user_data)